jimdigriz/debian-clearfog-gt-8k/README.md

  * using a USB stick for a 1.5MB image seems excessive
      * USB does not work under u-boot for me anyway
  * this approach covers what you need to do even when your unit is bricked
- * no need to use `download-serial.sh` when supplied with u-boot is `mrvl_uart.sh` which I found easier to get working
+ * no need to use [`download-serial.sh`](https://github.com/SolidRun/u-boot-armada38x/blob/u-boot-2013.01-15t1-clearfog/download-serial.sh) when avaliable is [`mrvl_uart.sh`](https://gitlab.denx.de/u-boot/u-boot/-/blob/master/tools/mrvl_uart.sh) supplied with u-boot which I found easier to get working

 Start by building the firmware, downloading ~200MB plus roughly 5 mins: